The COVID-19 pandemic devastated Nevada’s economy.

-Through the beginning months of the pandemic, hundreds of thousands of Nevadans lost their jobs and the state’s most vital industries lost millions of dollars in revenue.
-High COVID-19 caseloads forced many businesses to scale back or shut down, as social-distancing guidelines and capacity limits remained in place.
+Pandemic-related shutdowns in March 2020 put hundreds of thousands of Nevadans out of work overnight, and the state’s leading industries lost millions of dollars in revenue.
+Even when businesses started to reopen a few months later, high COVID-19 caseloads forced many businesses to scale back or close, as health and safety mandates remained in place.

 As the state’s economy continues its recovery, The Nevada Independent will track the most important economic indicators across the state on this page, including unemployment numbers, gaming revenue and housing prices.
 This page will be regularly updated throughout the year.